mojaloop/documentation/docs/community/contributing/design-review.md

 As a contributor, the process you must follow depends on the nature of the change you are making and its potential impact on various categories of users and the system as a whole.

-Use the following definitions to identify the type of change you are making and select the appropriate process to follow.
+Use the definitions below to identify the type of change you are making and select the appropriate process to follow.
 It is your responsibility as a contributor to apply the appropriate process and you will be required to sign a contributors agreement stating that you will adhere to these requirements.